growthspace-engineering/automation-engineer-interview/README.md

 This application displays a list of games and includes a few by default.

+For testing purposes, the game collection will be reset to normal, everyday at 4:00 AM Israel Time.

 ## Application Main Sections

 | Feature                            | Description                          | Screenshot                             |